Professional Advice for Pruning: What Not to Do

-Pruning trees is a crucial element of maintaining their appearance and health, but it’s not something to be taken lightly.
-Unexperienced, ineffective techniques, and using the wrong tools can lead to serious damage to your trees, or even render them unsalvageable.
-In this article, we’ll go over what you should avoid when pruning to keep your trees in good shape and beautiful for many long time to come.
+Pruning trees is an important aspect of maintaining their appearance and health, but it’s not something to be undertaken lightly.
+Unexperienced, ineffective techniques, and the use of improper tools can lead to serious harm to your trees or render them unsalvageable.
+We’ll explain what to avoid while pruning to keep your trees in good shape and beautiful for many years to come.

-One of the biggest mistakes people do when trimming is doing it during the wrong time of the year.
-Pruning at the wrong time can interfere with the tree’s natural growth pattern and expose it to disease and pests.
-In general, it is best to cut down deciduous trees in the winter, when they’re dormant, and conifers during the latter part of spring or summer.
+One of the most frequent errors people commit when they prune is doing this at the wrong time of year.
+Pruning in the wrong time of year could disrupt the tree’s natural growth pattern and expose it to disease and pests.
+It is generally recommended to trim deciduous trees in the winter when they are dormant and conifers in the late spring or early summer.

-Another common pitfall is using the incorrect tools for the job.
-Dull or rusty tools can cause harm to the tree and make it more vulnerable to illness, while using equipment that is too big or heavy could cause irreparable damage.
-Make sure you’ve got the right tools to do the job and keep them sharp and well-maintained.
+Another problem is that people use the incorrect tools for the job.
+Dull or rusty tools can cause damage to the tree, and make it more vulnerable to illness, while making use of equipment that is too big or heavy could cause irreparable damage.
+Make sure you have the appropriate tools for the job and keep them sharp and well-maintained.

-While it may be tempting to prune heavily to get the desired dimension or shape, cutting off excessively at one time can be harmful for the trees.
-Pruning should be performed slowly, spread over many years in order so that the tree can recover from prunings.
+While it is tempting to cut the tree heavily to achieve the desired form or dimension, cutting off excessively at one time can end up being harmful for the trees.
+Pruning should always be performed slowly, spread over many years should it be necessary, so that the tree can recover between prunings.

 Don’t cut too close to the Trunk

-When pruning, it’s important to avoid cutting near to trunk.
-This can leave the tree vulnerable to disease, as well as leave ugly stubs that are difficult to remove.
-Instead, make your cuts within the collar of the branch which is the elevated area where the branch meets the tree’s trunk.
+When pruning, you must be careful to avoid cutting too close to the trunk.
+This could leave the tree vulnerable to disease, as well as leave ugly stubs that are difficult to remove.
+Make your cuts within the collar of the branch, the raised area between the branch and the trunk.

 FAQs